AriFordsham/GHCWiki/commentary/prim-ops.md

   are in the [registers](commentary/rts/haskell-execution#registers) R1-R8.
 This is to make it easy to write the C-- code for these PrimOps: we don't have to write code for multiple calling conventions.

+It's possible to provide inline versions of out-of-line PimOps.
+This is useful when we have enough static information to generated a short, more efficient inline version.
+For example, a call to `newArray# 8# init` can be implemented more efficiently as an inline PrimOp as the heap check for the array allocation can be combined with the heap check for the surrounding code.
+See `shouldInlinePrimOp` in [compiler/codeGen/StgCmmPrim.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmmPrim.hs).

 ### Foreign out-of-line PrimOps and `foreign import prim`